Agoda - Travel Agency

 Usability testing revealed that users struggled to compare prices across dates due to weak contrast, unclear controls, and poor visual hierarchy.

 To address this, I wanted to surface key filters in a high-contrast search bar, simplify the color palette, and remove distracting alerts.
-Replace ambiguous indicators were with explicit dates, and make flight options easier to scan and compare at a glance.
+I also wanted to replace ambiguous indicators with with explicit dates, and make flight options easier to scan and compare at a glance.

 Here is how I started my approach…